ranfysvalle02/mdb-engine/blog.md

 ## LLM Integration: Use Your Preferred Provider

 MDB_ENGINE doesn't include an LLM abstraction layer—developers implement their own LLM clients using their preferred SDK.
-This keeps the runtime focused on data management while giving you full control over LLM integration.
+This keeps the engine focused on data management while giving you full control over LLM integration.

 ```python
 # Example: Using Azure OpenAI directly